kamilkisiela/graphql-config/README.md

 Install [`graphql-cli`](https://github.com/graphcool/graphql-cli) and run `graphql init`.
 Answer a few simple questions and you are set up!

-You can either configure your GraphQL endpoint via a configuration file `.graphqlconfig` (or `.graphqlconfig.yaml`) which should be put into the root of your project
+You can configure your GraphQL endpoint via a configuration file via [cosmiconfig](https://github.com/davidtheclark/cosmiconfig#cosmiconfig) (e.g., `.graphqlrc`), which should be in the root of your project.

 ### Simplest use case